Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

   - Performance: It sounds like it is designed to offer high performance.
 ---
 ## 5. Cloud Storage
+### Firebase Cloud Storage
+- **Relation to my App**: Firebase Cloud Storage is my choice for storing and serving user-generated content in my ridesharing app.
+- **Description**: Firebase Cloud Storage is basically built for app developers who need to store and serve user-generated content[8].
+- **Key Features**:
+  - Automatic Scaling: As more users join the app, Firebase Cloud Storage automatically scales to accommodate the increased demand.
+  - Firebase Authentication Integration: Provides secure access to files using Firebase Authentication, ensuring that only authorized users can access their content.
+  - High Performance: Firebase Cloud Storage is optimized for high performance, which in my case is important for a good user experience.

 ---
 ## 6. References